 The core business of Kara House is to provide safe and secure accommodation for women and children escaping domestic violence.
 But it is more than this.
 Kara House support workers provide material aid to address immediate needs, emotional support, information about legal processes such as intervention orders, family court and child protection, safety planning, referral and liaison with other services.
 We also conduct children’s assessments to identify trauma and refer children to childcare, school, groups and counselling.

 Kara House has relationships with housing managers such as Community Housing Limited and Salvo Care Housing to support clients living in transitional housing.
 Sometimes these are clients who have moved on from crisis accommodation and other times they are clients residing in transitional housing that require the assistance of a support service.
-Transitional housing support can continue for up to 5 years.

 On average, every year Kara House has more than 35 children reside in our refuge.

 When a child first enters crisis accommodation, the children’s worker conducts a Children’s Assessment as soon as possible, usually within the first two days.
 This assessment will explore what the child has experienced in terms of violence, which can range from being physically abused as well as hearing the violence from another room.
 The Children’s Assessment will also go into the attachment between the mother and the child and the physical, emotional and educational needs of the child.
 After this assessment is conducted, needs are clearly identified and referrals and linkages can be put in place.